HeelenaIT/HeelenaIT/README.md

 ### Hi there, welcome on my profile! 👋
 I'm Elena, I'm from Cagliari,a beautiful city by the sea in sardinia.🌊🌊🌊

-I'm passionate about technology and excited to enter an environment where you can constantly learn new skills, to be part of human progress 🤩
+I'm passionate about technology and excited to enter an environment where you can constantly learn new skills, to be part of human progress.🤩

 Programming languages studied: HTML, CSS, javascript, java. (more is coming)